nilium/rusalka-vm/bytecode.md

 The instructions table contains `count` instructions.
 Each instruction is an integer opcode followed by its operands.

     struct instruction_entry_t {
-        int32_t opcode;
+        uint16_t opcode;
+        uint16_t litflag;
         double operands[ARGC];
     }

 Because each opcode has a fixed number of arguments, there is no operand count provided for each instruction.
+In the case of operands which take a litflag, the litflag is technically considered an operand but is provided as an unsigned 16-bit bitmask.
+As such, it does not count towards the argument count for an instruction.

+Litflags are simply bitmasks where each bit represents an operand.
+If the bit is set, the operand is a literal or constant (i.e., does not refer to a register).
+If the bit is unset, the operand refers to a register.
+All output operands are registers regardless of whether the operand's litflag bit is set.

 All operands are little-endian 64-bit floats, or doubles.
 When treated as integers, these are cast to signed 32-bit integers, as otherwise the last 12 bits of a 64-bit integer would be cut off.
 They may also be cast to unsigned 32-bit integers for bitwise instructions.
 For integer division, a special exception to this rule is made where the doubles may be cast to signed 64-bit integers.
 See the IDIV implementation for the rationale behind that.